 Children with astrocytoma may experience the following symptoms or signs.
-Sometimes, children with astrocytoma do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not a tumor.
+Sometimes, children with astrocytoma do not have any of these changes.
+Or, the cause of a symptom may be another medical condition that is not a tumor.

 In a baby, the only symptom may be that the head is growing too fast.
-An infant’s skull can expand to make room for a growing tumor in the brain, so a baby with astrocytoma may have a larger than normal head.
+An infant’s skull can expand to make room for a growing tumor in the brain.
+So, a baby with astrocytoma may have a larger than expected head.

-If you are concerned about one or more of the symptoms or signs on this list, please talk with your child’s doctor.
+If you are concerned about any changes your child experiences, please talk with your child’s doctor.
 The doctor will ask how long and how often your child has been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis .